gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

  - **Size**: A single positive byte indicating how many bytes of tile data follow
  - **Tile Data**: A sequence of **Size** bytes, where the value of each bit indicates the state of a cell in the current Game of Life generation

+The draw queue is terminated with a negative screen position.

 The first few draw queue entries from the example above:
 ```